elysaph/elysaph/README.md

 - 👀 I’m interested in data science, software development, and design
 - 🌱 I’m currently learning a bunch of stuff just to keep fresh and increase expertise and repertoire
 - 💞️ I’m looking to collaborate on data processing and software development
 - 📫 How to reach me?
-Through Twitter is your best bet. @lizzie_pi_h / Or, if you'd like, here is my LinkedIn linkedin.com/in/elysa-hamori/
+Through Twitter is your best bet.
+But you can also try my LinkedIn.